 - examines and reexamines witnesses,

-- makes legal rulings, and
+- makes administrative rulings, and

 Note that a hearing officer is not an official judge or a licensed attorney.
 A hearing officer is simply a DMV employee.